-Using term 'Indian Variant' for B.1.617 strain has no basis, WHO has not done so: Health Ministry | Health
+Using term 'Indian variant' for B.1.617 strain has no basis, WHO has not done so: Health ministry | Health

-Taking umbrage against the B.1.617 mutant of the novel coronavirus being termed an ''Indian Variant'', the Union Health Ministry on Wednesday said the WHO has not used the word ''Indian'' for this strain in its document.
+Taking umbrage at the B.1.617 mutant of the novel coronavirus being termed an ''Indian variant'', the Union health ministry on Wednesday said the WHO has not used the word ''Indian'' for this strain in its document.

+The ministry dismissed as ''without any basis and unfounded'' media reports that have used the term ''Indian variant'' for the B.1.617 mutant strain, which the WHO recently said was a ''variant of global concern''.
+The WHO also said it does not identify viruses or variants with names of countries they are first reported from.

 ''These media reports are without any basis, and unfounded,'' it said.